vbacollective/riff/docs/API_REFERENCE.md

 When `True`, Riff aggressively suspends the timer after idle periods, which is the safest mode for normal Office tools, demos, and editing workflows.

 When `False`, Riff keeps the audio path warm for rapid repeated playback, which is useful for games with lots of short SFX.
 In the VBE-safe performance build, this no longer means the timer stays alive forever: after a short warm-idle period with no active voices, Riff still stops the timer automatically so the VBE can return to a normal editable state and IntelliSense can recover.
+In the stop-safe build, stale timer callbacks caused by the VBE Stop/Reset button are also self-terminated so the editor is not left flickering in a half-running state.

 ```vb
 ' Game-style usage: responsive bursts, still VBE-safe after idle.